-|KIRO-TV Channel 7, Seattle WA
+|KIRO-TV Channel 7, Seattle, Washington|

-Sign-Off recorded 1 April 1990
+News wrap-up and Sign-Off recorded 1 April 1990

 KIRO-TV 7 has been Seattle's CBS-TV network affiliate from its first air date on 8 February 1958 to the present, except for two years in 1995-97 when it was affiliated with the old United Paramount Network (UPN, now MyNetworkTV).
 KIRO also is the "local" CBS outlet for numerous cable systems in the southern part of British Columbia. the Canadian providence that borders the state of Washington.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.